chazlarson/Plex-Meta-Manager-Wiki/Scheduling-Guide.md

-The scheduling features of Plex-Meta-Manager depend on it running constantly so it wakes up at 3AM or whatever to do its thing.
+The scheduling features of Plex-Meta-Manager [PMM] depend on it running constantly so it can wake up at 3AM to do its thing.

-Note: "command window" herein refers to Terminal on OS X or PowerShell on Windows or the equivalent on whatever other platform.

-The simplest way to do this is to just run `python plex-meta-manager.y` in a command window.
-That will sit and wait until 3AM, then wake up and do its thing, then go back to waiting.
+The simplest way to do this is to just run `python plex-meta-manager.y` in a command window [Terminal on OS X or PowerShell on Windows].
+That will sit and wait until 3AM, wake up and do its thing, then go back to waiting.

 However: you need to keep that window open.
 You can minimize it, but it always has to be there, and it won't survive a reboot.

+Note: you can use things like `screen` or `tmux` to run PMM in the background, which would allow you to close the terminal connection and allow it to continue, but that won't survive a reboot of the machine, so is of limited utility.

 That's probably not what you want.
 Here are some alternatives.

 Note: "do its thing" here refers to creating collections and whatever else you have PMM configured to do.
 I'll be using that phrase throughout to distinguish between "running" PMM generally and PMM "running" metadata operations.

-## Run it in docker
+## Run it in Docker

 This is probably the simplest and most robust if your platform can handle it.

-When you run PMM in a docker container, it will come back up after reboots and run in the background without an open window automatically.
+When you run PMM in a Docker container, it will come back up after reboots and run in the background without an open window automatically.

 There's a [Docker Walkthrough](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Docker-Walkthrough) to get you started, but basically if you run:

 ```
 docker run -d \
-  --name=pmm \
   --restart=unless-stopped \
   -e TZ=US/Pacific \
   -v /path/to/config:/config:rw \